Q42/vue-dotnet-validator/readme.md

 This adds the model binding in the `<validator>` instance.

+`:instant-validation="false"` (optional, default is `true`)

+When this is turned off the validation only triggers after the first change (instead of first blur) or on submit of the validator group.

 ## Creating custom validators
 It is possible to create your own validators, below is an example of a very simple custom validator.